 Occupations and Workforce

 Troy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Troy is a town of sales and office workers, managers and professionals.
 There are especially a lot of people living in Troy who work in office and administrative support (15.69%), management occupations (14.54%) and sales jobs (9.15%).

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 7.61% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Troy’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Troy is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Troy doesn't have a public transportation system that people use for their commute.